isomerpages/mlaw-marketingshopfront/_legal-services/1-programmes-for-law-practices-and-lawyers.md

 ---
-title: Programmes for Law Practices and Lawyers
+title: Programmes for law practices and lawyers
 permalink: /legal-services/programmes-for-law-practices-and-lawyers/
 ---